basil-yakimov/interaction-scaling/README.md

 # interaction-scaling
-Data and its analysis for the manuscript about scaling insect-plant interaction in boreal forests
+Data and its analysis code for the manuscript about scaling insect-plant interaction in boreal forests